UW-Madison-DSI/open-extract/README.md

 # open-extract

-Extract structure data from PDF
+Extract structured data from PDF experiments for the Soybean Extraction Project.

-## Quick Start

-Dev mode: Click `dev-run` on status bar.

-Docker mode: Click `docker-run` on status bar.